JoaoEmanoelConinch/Linux_Full_Set_BackEnd/README.md

 Did you see the word `snap`?

 `Snap`, or `Snappy` is a technology used to install desktop apps in Linux.

+ > If you get this error `sudo: snap: command not found`, you can take a look [HERE](https://www.edivaldobrito.com.br/suporte-a-pacotes-snap-no-linux/)

 </div>
 <div alige="center" id='postgres'>